forgiven/Ender-3-S1-COREXZ/README.md

 ## Version 2.1

 After some contemplating, I have decided to create a version 2 of the Ender 3 S1 corexz kinematics.
-It has a compact footprint, shorter belt path and more rigid design, albiet more sophisticated.
+It has a compact footprint, shorter belt path and more rigid design, albeit more sophisticated.

 The two main motivations for version 2 were:
 - Print quality focused